 #03 –A recent new find for me (although they’ve been open for almost four years) is Sabores – Local food.
 They’re inside the Mercado da Graça farmers market selling the best sandwiches in the city – made from homemade breads, Azorean cheeses and regional produce from their fellow stall holders.
 Be sure to pop into the O Rei dos Queijos shop at the entrance to the market – they specialise in Azorean cheeses but also sell a range of local produce which make great gifts for friends and family: biscuits, jams, wines, liqueurs and teas:

-#13 – And if you’re in need of an evening away from generous Portugese portions and prefer something a little lighter, look no further than the Reserva Wine and Tapas Bar.
+#11 – If you’re in need of an evening away from generous Portugese portions and prefer something a little lighter, look no further than the Reserva Wine and Tapas Bar.
 It’s not easy to find, tucked-away behind the Portugal Telecom building (with the pointy tower) on the main avenida, but it’s one of the island’s hidden gems: local charcuterie and cheeses, chestnuts and honey-roasted tomatoes – paired-up by owner Bruno with first-class wines from across Portugal:

 Our island hopping holiday to the Azores was absolutely amazing,

 Dear Jake.
 This is a long email, so you might want to go grab yourself a cuppa before you start reading.
 We just wanted to send you an email to say thank you so much for everything.
 Our island hopping holiday to the Azores was absolutely amazing, it was far beyond our dreams and expectations,...

 Personal service and efficient!

 You really listened to what type of holiday we wanted and tailored our week accordingly.
 You understood what we were looking for and were so helpful and knowledgeable.
 Very personal service and efficient!
 Linda from Norfolk